 You can create a personalized one-hour tour with one of Fotografiska's experts for 130 € (maximum up to 20 people per guide).

-Is it worth paying extra for a guided tour?
+Is it worth the extra money for a guided tour?

-The million dollar question: Is it worth it?
+The million-dollar question: Is it worth it?
 Personally, I think that the first option (the group guided tour) is a fantastic alternative for families, university trips, companies and large groups because, in addition to saving a little on your ticket, you will enjoy a more exclusive immersion with detailed explanations to make your time go twice as far.
-Important: with this ticket you also get a discount on drinks, although you have to buy the drink beforehand!
+Important: with this ticket you will also get a discount on drinks, although you must buy your drinks in advance!

 One of the most striking exhibits housed in the museum is "Andy Warhol: Photo Factory," which offers an intimate visual diary of the artist's life and work with more than 120 images, including his earliest work and dozens of never-before-seen photographs.